Kelvin-Helmholtz timescale

 given its potential energy and kinetic energy (i.e., through the

-Kelvin-Helmholtz mechanism), but varying definitions are used:
+Kelvin-Helmholtz mechanism), but a variety of calculations are used:

-given the virial theorem.
+the same order-of-magnitude, given the virial theorem.

 I've also seen the term thermal timescale used regarding a different